This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Recipe Tips and Notes

-• One of the main contributors to the taste of this dish is the the dashi stock, a fundamental of the of the Japanese cuisine.
+• One of the main contributors to the taste of this chicken yaki udon recipe is the the dashi stock, a fundamental of Japanese cuisine.
 For this recipe I used tsuyu, which is concentrated This is an affiliate link.dashi stock plus This is an affiliate link.soy sauce and This is an affiliate link.mirin.
 It is traditionally used with udon noodles.
 You can easily find it online if your local supermarket doesn’t carry it.
 If you can’t find it, substitute with Worcestershire sauce.

 • Feel free to use either dried or pre-cooked udon noodles.
-Bare in mind that while pre-cooked noodles are convenient, they tend to break up when being tossed.
+Bear in mind that while pre-cooked noodles are convenient, they tend to break up when being tossed.

 • If using shiitake mushrooms, get rid of the stems as they have a tough and unpleasant texture.

 • Finally, I used chicken breast for my recipe but the most traditional meat used is a small amount pork belly.
 Feel free to use whatever you like.
-Shrimp will taste particularly delicious.
+Chicken thighs, tofu or beef can also be used, and shrimp will taste particularly delicious.
+Stir-fried udon noodles in an incredibly adaptable dish, so lots of room to get creative!

 Chicken Yaki Udon